openzfs/openzfs-docs/docs/Getting Started/NixOS/Root on ZFS/0-overview.rst

   Swap is always encrypted.
 By default, swap is encrypted with plain dm-crypt with key generated from ``/dev/urandom`` at every boot.
 Swap content does not persist between reboots.

-  LUKS2-encrypted persistent swap can be enabled after encrypting both boot pool and root pool, see below.

-  With persistent swap, hibernation (suspend-to-disk) can be enabled.

 - Root pool